NaveenKaliannan/guide-to-good-software/Linuxterminal.md

 ```
 /dev  contains device files
 /sd is  scsi disk
 /dev/sd is a hard disk /sd[a-z] - naming format for our disks.
+Every storage has own sd[a-z] name
 sudo fdisk -l shows the capacity of a hard disk
-lsblk - available block devices connected to the system.
+lsblk - Lists the available block devices in the system.
 It displays the output in a tree-like structure
 ```

 mount allows filesystem accessible in the Linux directory tree.
 Normally `/mnt` directory is used for mounting